-Neighborhood and Community Audits are used to educate the community and encourage them to get involved with issues that are close to home, yet affect the regional svstem.
-Sometimes transportation transportation concerns are more easily resolved through first hand experience.
+Neighborhood and Community Audits are used to educate the community and encourage them to get involved with issues that are close to home, yet affect the regional system. transportation Sometimes transportation concerns are more easily resolved through first hand experience.
 An audit can provide a constructive forum for gathering information and encouraging public involvement.
-For example, Safe Routes to School is an emerging issue for neighborhoods.
-Improving conditions children on their routes to and from school may best be understood and observed through a walk along these routes.
+For example, Safe Routes to emerging School is an issue neighborhoods.
+Improving conditions for children on their routes to and from school may best be understood and observed through a walk along these routes.

 Neighborhood and Community Audits are generally done in the field, but can be conducted using aerial maps as well.
-If a walking audit is not a possibility, then audit participants may draw on large maps to inventory aspects valuable of the transportation system identify and transportation challenges potential and solutions.
+If a walking audit is not a possibility, then audit participants may draw on large maps to inventory valuable aspects of the identify transportation system and transportation challenges potential and solutions.